 I was born and raised in Ely, Cambridgeshire, before attending University in Manchester and then Oxford.
 My mother has lived in Suffolk for many years and I truly see myself as a product of East Anglia.
-I know Ipswich well and am a resident of the town.
-My aim is to live and breathe the town and to be fully accessible as a prospective parliamentary candidate.
+I live in Ipswich and my aim is to live and breathe the town and to be fully accessible as their MP.

-“My aim is to live and breathe the town and to be fully accessible as a prospective parliamentary candidate.”
+“My aim is to live and breathe the town and to be fully accessible as their MP.”

-I currently work as the Chief of Staff to the newly elected Mayor of Cambridgeshire and Peterborough, Mayor James Palmer.
+I previously worked as the Chief of Staff to the elected Mayor of Cambridgeshire and Peterborough, Mayor James Palmer.
 This role involved me working closely with both local and national government to bring about significant improvements to infrastructure and housing.
 I feel strongly that the knowledge and the skill set that I’ve acquired through this role makes me well placed to tackle many of the issues of concern for Ipswich residents.

-During my campaign I will focus on five key priorities that I believe will improve the lives of residents, make our town thrive for business and leisure and provide opportunities for Ipswich’s younger generation.
+During my campaign I focused on five key priorities that I believe will improve the lives of residents, make our town thrive for business and leisure and provide opportunities for Ipswich’s younger generation.

 - Opportunities for young people